jakelazaroff/cloth/README.md

 **options**

 - `workers`: the number of workers to create
-- `arguments`: an array of string arguments to be sent to each worker on creation as `process.argv`
+- `arguments`: an array of string arguments to be sent to each worker as it's created

 #### run(command)